abarr/ref_data/README.md

 as tool for POC development but can be used in PROD for fields that are common for all Users and do not form part of complex queries.

-You can use this link to see a demo.

 ## Installation

 The package can be installed by adding `ref_data` to your list of dependencies in